godzie44/d3/README.md

 ## Motivation.
 Why another ORM?

 In my opinion in GO have a lot of good ORM's.
 They are pretty fast and may save the developer from a lot of boilerplate code.
-But, if you want write code in DDD style (using DDD patterns and philosophy) it's not enought, because DDD approach imposes certain requirements.
+But, if you want to write code in DDD style (using DDD patterns and philosophy) it's not enough, because DDD approach imposes certain requirements.
 Main requirement - persistence ignorance.
 Current GO ORM's do not provide sufficient level of abstraction for this.
 Other words, we need keep business logic free of data access code.
 That's why D3 created.